wikiZ/RedGuard/README.md

 setg OverrideRequestHost true
 ```

 It is important to note that the `OverrideRequestHost` setting must be set to `true`.
-This is due to a quirk in the way Metasploit handles incoming HTTP/S requests by default when generating configuration for staging payloads.
+This is due to a feature in the way Metasploit handles incoming HTTP/S requests by default when generating configuration for staging payloads.
 By default, Metasploit uses the incoming request's `Host` header value (if present) for second-stage configuration instead of the `LHOST` parameter.
 Therefore, the build stage is configured to send requests directly to your hidden domain name because CloudFront passes your internal domain in the `Host` header of forwarded requests.
 This is clearly not what we are asking for.
 Using the `OverrideRequestHost` configuration value, we can force Metasploit to ignore the incoming `Host` header and instead use the `LHOST` configuration value pointing to the origin CloudFront domain.

 The listener is set to the actual line port that matches the address RedGuard actually forwards to.